Alexoner/dsa/language/cpp/tools.md

 - -t: prefix line with time of day
 - -tt: macroseconds
 - -o: output

+### objdump & readelf
+These two commands are used to display information from object files.

+	objdump -s ./a.out # -s --full-contents. display all sections objdump -d ./a.out # disassemble
+	objdump -ds ./a.out # display both instructions and data. objdump -dj .text ./a.out # disassemble parts containing code objdump -sj .rodata ./a.out # display .rodata section readelf -x .rodata ./a.out # display .rodata section

 ### Core dump
 When a process runs into `segmentation fault`, the operating system can dump the process state.